mcadariu/jlox/README.md

 # jlox
 A tree-walking interpreter for Lox, a general-purpose object-oriented language.
 Developed by following along the excellent book [Crafting Interpreters](https://craftinginterpreters.com/) by R. Nystrom.

-At the moment, it can run programs like:
+It can run programs like:

 ```
 class Greeting {